Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 When to Act

 The optimal window for all Wisconsin assistance programs is before the foreclosure complaint is filed — within the 120-day federal pre-filing period.
 A complete application submitted before the complaint prevents the filing while the application is under review.
-After the complaint is filed, modification remains possible but requires managing both the servicer process and the 20-day court response simultaneously.
-During the 12-month redemption period, options narrow to payoff, sale, or servicer negotiation within an active judicial proceeding.
+After the complaint is filed under Wis.
+Stat. § 846.10, modification remains possible but requires managing both the servicer process and the 20-day court response simultaneously.
+During the § 846.101 redemption period — 6 months for post-April 27, 2016 mortgages, 12 months for pre-2016 — options narrow to payoff, sale, or servicer negotiation within an active judicial proceeding.
+A modification that prevents the sheriff's sale and confirmation under Wis.
+Stat. § 846.165 eliminates both the sale and any deficiency exposure.

 Wisconsin's best assistance programs are most accessible before the court complaint is filed